-Living in Brighton and Hove often feels like walking through a real-life comic book, so it is apt that the area’s history should be
+Living in Brighton and Hove often feels like walking through a real-life comic book, so it is apt that the area’s history should be.

 The Prince Regent and his drunken pals taking pot shots at the chandeliers in the Royal Pavilion; knife gangs stalking gamblers at the race track; mods and rockers chucking deck chairs at each other on the sea-front; the bomb at the Grand; and the burning of the West Pier – graphic is the word for the city’s shenanigans.

 In this collaborative anthology, Maria Parra’s monochrome panels and Tim Pilcher’s script evoke a wartime air-raid.
 Glen Stevens, Emilie Majarian and Collette Tarbuck collaborate on ‘Brighton’s Angel’s’, a playful parody of the American TV cop drama – with drag queens taking the place of the pulchritudinous Hollywood A-listers.
 In ‘The Arsonist’, by Jonathan Stearn and Paul Stapleton, an amateur sleuth goes in seach of the mysterious source of the West Pier fire.
-Naturally, in ends in tiers.
+Naturally, in ends in tears.

 Not all of the narratives work and there are a number of duds.
 But overall, this adds up to an entertaining and evocative collection.